livewires/you-win/sheets/Reference.md

 If a tap overlaps more than one sprite (because the sprites are overlapping), then the sprites are told about the events in order.
 The front-most one sees the event first.

-If a sprite wants to handle an event, it should `return false`.
+If a sprite wants to handle an event, it should `return true`.
 From then on, no other sprites (nor the `world`!) will see the event.

 There are two types of event: